 After weighing all the factors involved that I could think of, I tossed the 3K in the middle and we turned over our cards.
 My opponent was holding

 This was good news.
 The river came blank and I won the big pot.

-you'd select them if you could pick and choose.
+The following hand involves one of those dream scenarios where the cards fall pretty much exactly how you'd select them if you could pick and choose.
 Under the gun (first to act in the hand), I looked down at my cards and found